 You need to clean the affected area properly, but it is important not to use strong chemicals, as the significant smell may cause your cat to “over-mark” the spot.
 I would suggest using Stain and odor remover like this one on Chewy.

-- Taking care of the stuff that may cause spraying: As we know cats at creatures of habits, so even small changes may cause stress; therefore you may consider putting away new purchases or your guests’ belongings.
+• Taking care of the stuff that may cause spraying: As we know cats at creatures of habit, so even small changes may cause stress; therefore you may consider putting away new purchases or your guests’ belongings.

 Medication/Supplements: